- Leggy Seedlings – Is This Fixable? - April 25, 2023

 Per kiddy swimming pool volume (approximately two bales of potting soil) you will want to add two bags of compost or manure.
 Do not add more than this as it will cause runoff and ultimately your hard-earned money will be in the city sewer.
 The use of Manure and compost in the garden is a good thing, however, it is important to remember that manures and compost can cause eutrophication.

 Eutrophication is a fancy word for The green algae you see in ponds and lake bodies.
 This suffocates fish and plant life in water bodies around the world.
 Be responsible for how much you decide to add to your garden.

 If you want to get really nerdy consider adding mycorrhiza to the potting soil to help build a web of fungi.
 This web will ensure better water utilization and even some free fertilizer.

-Also try mulching the potted soil surface with bark to hold moisture in place.
-This is valuable for the later in the season when water is easily evaporated from the soils surface.
+Also, try mulching the potting soil surface with bark to hold moisture in place.
+This is valuable for the later in the season when water is easily evaporated from the surface of the soil.

 I truly hope you found this helpful!
 If you’re enjoying the gardening in Canada blog be sure to hit that share and post it wherever your heart desires.
 If you are looking for more on container gardening check out this post here